-As the fleet transitions to a decarbonized system where fuel\backed resources are replaced with clean, variable, and/or energy-limited resources, traditional measures of resource adequacy must be revisited to include more than simply having sufficient capacity to meet peak demand.
-The RA products procured and the means to assess resource adequacy must be re-examined and refreshed to remain relevant effective.
+As the fleet transitions to a decarbonized system where fuel-backed resources are replaced with clean, variable, and/or energy-limited resources, traditional measures of resource adequacy must be revisited to include more than simply having sufficient capacity to meet peak demand.
+The RA products procured and the means to assess resource adequacy must be re-examined and refreshed to remain effective.
 Any proposed changes must assure that RA accounting methods effectively evaluate the RA fleet's ability to meet the CAISO's operational and reliability needs all hours of the year.
 The evolving fleet is altering the CAISO's operational needs.
 As more variable supply and demand interconnects to the system, the CAISO requires resources that are more flexible and can quickly and flexibly respond to greater levels of supply and demand uncertainty.
 RA requirements and assessments must reflect the evolving needs of the grid and the RA framework must properly evaluate and value resources that can meet these evolving needs.

-2. RA counting rules should promote procurement of the most dependable, reliable, and effective resources

-Both RA and non-RA resources should be recognized and rewarded for being dependable and effective at supporting system reliability.
-If a non-RA resource has a higher availability and is more effective at relieving local constraints relative to other similar RA resources, then such information should be publicly available to enable load-serving entities (LSEs) to compare and contrast the best, most effective resources to meet their procurement needs.
+2. RA counting rules should promote procurement of the most dependable, reliable, and effective resources information should be publicly available to enable load-serving entities (LSEs) to compare and contrast the best, most effective resources to meet their procurement needs.
 Having this information publicly available to load-serving entities will improve opportunities for the most dependable and effective resources to sell their capacity.
 Thus, in principle, RA counting rules should incentivize and ensure procurement of the most dependable, reliable, and effective resources.